Covid: What You Need to Know Before Your Surgical Appointment

 Any closing thoughts?

 We want you to know that we’re doing everything we can to open up more alternatives with expanded hours and now our surgeons are seeing patients all over the tri-state area.
 We have offices upstate, in New Jersey, and other boroughs of the city.
-We’re doing Covid testing and vaccination on campus.
+We’re doing Covid testing and vaccination on campus and at those locations.
 So don’t hesitate to give us a call.
 Let’s talk about what you need!

 By appointment only, with written order from your physician.